Huami and Studio take on Peloton with the Amazfit HomeStudio treadmill – TechCrunch

 Studio founder and CEO Jason L. Baptiste (who previously founded mobile publishing company Onswipe) told me that with his vision of making running more fun and accessible to non-runners, he’s always seen creating a treadmill as part of Studio’s roadmap, allowing the startup to offer a fitness experience that’s truly “immersive and personal.”

-And while Peloton sells a connected treadmill with a 32-inch screen, Baptiste said most treadmill makers are “manufacturing companies or devices something without great software or content or community.”
+And while Peloton sells a connected treadmill with a 32-inch screen, Baptiste said most treadmill makers are “manufacturing companies or device makers, something without great software or content or community.”
 He added, “We wanted to get the content and software right before we ever thought about doing anything with hardware.”

 So the Amazfit HomeStudio combines Studio’s content with Huami’s hardware expertise, and it integrates with Huami devices and other wearables to track heart rate.
-And while a treadmill is obviously best for running, the Glass can also offers classes in sculpt, yoga and stretching.
+And while a treadmill is obviously best for running, the Glass can also offer classes in sculpt, yoga and stretching.

 Huami and Studio are not announcing pricing or timing, but Baptiste said the treadmill will be “an incredible value compared to competing products on the market.”
 (Pricing for the Peloton Tread starts at $4,295.)
 He also acknowledged that the real moneymaker will be the content subscription, which will cost $34.99 per month.

 “At the end of 2019, Huami defined a new mission: Connect Health with Technology.
-STUDIO’s passion for fitness has proven to be a perfect match,” said Huami Chairman and CEO Wang Huang in a statement.
+STUDIO’s passion for fitness has proven to be a perfect match,” said Huami chairman and CEO Wang Huang in a statement.
 “We want to bring the latest in fitness to our users, through products and services they can count on.
 That’s what Huami Amazfit is bringing to the new decade – cutting-edge innovation in health technology.”